Best time to go to Japan

 Hiroshima Peace Memorial Ceremony

 Toro Nagashi is absolutely free to watch.
-More interestingly, you can take part in it: just bring your own lanterns or buy the ready-to-use ones for around $13.
+More interestingly, you can participate in it: bring your lanterns or buy the ready-to-use ones.
 At the festivals, you can find special tables to adorn your lantern with pictures and wishes.
-It’s better to come to the river’s banks early to avoid the long queues, where people can wait for hours.
+It's better to come to the river banks early to avoid the long queues, where people can wait hours.
 Once you reach the river, the volunteers will light your lantern, and you can set it afloat.
 Don't miss a chance to observe such a breathtaking occasion when visiting Japan in August.

 Last updated: